nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `editR INDEX`

 * Gets the information of the recipe at the specified `INDEX` and adds it behind the edit recipe command in the command box.
-* The index refers to the index number shown in the displayed Recipe List.
+* The index refers to the index number shown in the recent displayed Recipe List.

 Examples:
 * `editR 2` followed by `Enter` will insert the information of the 2nd recipe in the displayed Recipe List into the command box.
 <br><br><br>